Payne Lindsey

-Payne Lindsey is an American director, documentary filmmaker, Right Side of the Tree lead singer and podcast host.
+Payne Lindsey (born November 21, 1987) is an American director, documentary filmmaker, Right Side of the Tree lead singer and podcast host.
 He is best known for co-creating and hosting the hit investigative journalist and true crime podcasts Up and Vanished and Atlanta Monster.

 Early life

 Lindsey was born and raised in Kennesaw, Georgia.
 He obtained his first video camera at age 10 and later directed local television commercials and music videos.
 As a child, he wanted to direct feature films.
 Lindsey made a 13-minute documentary film about people that he met on a cross-country road trip and entered it into festivals.
 He attended college on and off for a few years, but hated school.
 At age 23, his dad cut him off and he began focusing on creating and directing videos.

 Career

 Up and Vanished

 In December 2015, Netflix released Making a Murderer.
 Lindsey watched the show and realized that he wanted to do something similar.
 With an early interest in investigative journalism, Lindsey was inspired to investigate the disappearance of beauty queen and school teacher Tara Grinstead, a well-known cold case in Georgia.
 At the time, Lindsey's intentions were to develop Grinstead's story into a documentary film, but he realized he did not have the funds to film interviews on location.
 Lindsey realized that he "could produce a podcast at home in my boxers," and created Up and Vanished.
 Lindsey did not have access to police files, so instead scoured through old news articles and online forums to hunt out possible leads.
 Lindsey's grandmother lived in Tifton, Georgia, near Ocilla, where Grinstead had gone missing.
 Lindsey broadcast in real-time, week by week, in audio form.
 Within a 12-month period the podcast received over 50 million downloads, which propelled Grinstead's case into the mainstream media.
 This helped uncover previously unnoticed evidence which lead to the decade-old case being cracked and two arrests made.
 Lindsey began podcasting full time once Up and Vanished increased in popularity.
 A second season of Up and Vanished covered the disappearance of Kristal Reisinger.